gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 In the past 6 labs, you've used a suite of programs and gotten faster at command line tools.
-Let's combine lessons from a few labs and see how it goes.
+Let's combine lessons from a few labs and let you perform your own analysis.

 Your collaborators have asked you to identify differentially expressed genes in Zebrafish (_Danio rerio_).
 They have generated RNAseq for two stages of development, 2 cell embryo and 6 hours post-fertilization.
 The data are 2x76nt paired-end RNAseq reads derived from polyA-selected mRNA.